-If the child doesn’t believe that second marshmallow is actually going to arrive, then it makes sense to eat the first one.
-Which means they based their decisions on the statistical nature of what has happened in the past.
+If the child doesn’t believe that the second marshmallow is actually going to arrive, then it makes sense to eat the first one.
+This means they based their decisions on the statistical nature of what has happened in the past.

 For example, if a child, or any person, is living in an environment where there’s a lot of uncertainty and instability, then they may think that waiting isn’t likely to pay off, and they have to take advantage of it now — even though they have the ability to delay gratification.

-In their book Willpower, Roy Baumeister and John Tierney argue that self-controlled people take control over their environment.
+In their book Willpower, Roy Baumeister and John Tierney argue that self-controlled people take control of their environment.
 If they’re motivated to lose weight, they don’t bring junk food into the house.

 Your current standards originate from cultural surroundings, what people teach you, and your personal beliefs.
 These standards are the reference points you use to determine whether a given action is appropriate or desirable (whether you should do it or not).
 Develop a set of personal standards you can life by that will support your self-control ideals.

 If you want to control your thoughts, feelings, and behaviors, you have to keep track of them, and measure how you perform according to your set standards.